-"This is a quick check to se you're getting along and to any questions" "When you have completed the diary it will be sent back to our offices to be coded and so my job is to make sure that the people
+"This is a quick check to see how you're getting along and to answer any questions"

+"Remember if you wish, you can receive personalised feedback on your diet based on the data collected in your diary.
+The more information you provide, the more reliable the assessment of your diet will be".
+"When you have completed the diary it will be sent back to our offices to be coded and so my job is to make sure that the people